You’ll likely read lots of acronyms associated with the International Baccalaureate on this website. Here’s a quick rundown of the most commonly used:

 For the CP and DP, schools must undertake the authorisation process and be accepted as an authorised school, prior to beginning teaching the first cohort.

 Only schools authorized by the International Baccalaureate can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme or the Career-related Programme (CP).
-Candidate status gives no guarantee that authorisation will be granted.

 Good question!
 The IB is the curriculum framework by which the NSW/Australian Curriculum is delivered to students.